 2: Started: the Redeeming Love Companion Study (6 weeks, 3 lessons each)

-4. Rooted is a story of one small act of kindness, and its impact.
-Next week’s email devotional will be on Rooted.
-Join my email community if you don’t want to miss it!
+4. Rooted is a story of one small act of kindness and its impact.
+Historical fiction.

 Christian Book Reviews: Fiction